alphagov/govuk-kubernetes-cluster-user-docs/source/get-started/tutorials/app-update-deploy-monitor-logs/index.html.md

 review_in: 6 months
 ---

-# Deploy a new version of the example test app, check the deployment, monitor the app on grafana and view application logs
+# Deploy a new version of the example test app, check the deployment, monitor the app on Grafana and view application logs

 This tutorial will teach you how to deploy changes to an app and how to view application metrics and logs.